ivan-usov-org/bec/docs/source/developer/scans/tutorials/tutorial_fly_scan_cont_line.md

         self.num_pos = None
         yield from self._set_position_offset()
 ```
+Since we don't know the exact number of positions in advance, we set `self.num_pos` to `None` and update it later in the `scan_core` method.

 By using `self._set_position_offset()`, we ensure that the motor is moved to the correct position before starting the scan, respecting the relative flag.